burkeholland/blog/content/posts/python-interest-surging.md

 There are a lot of potential reasons.
 Certainly one is that Python is a popular language for students.

 This is because it's syntatically easier to write than it's C-based counterparts.
 It is also dynamic, which means that it doesn't require a compilation step.
 And possibly most important of all - it skirts around the painfully abstract "object-oriented" programming model.
-I spent far more time trying to understand classes and inheritance than I ever did using them.
+I spent far more **time** trying to understand classes and inheritance than I ever did using them.

 There is also the rise in popularity of data science as a profession.
 Although I remain skeptical of this.
 I still don't know anyone who works as a "data scientist".
 I'm not saying the job doesn't exist - I know that it does.
 And a lot of other people must expect that it does too, because "Data scientist or machine learning specialist" is the [#2 on people "actively looking for a job"](https://insights.stackoverflow.com/survey/2020#work-whos-actively-looking-for-a-job) on the same Stack Overflow survey I referenced earlier.
 But it only occupies [8% of the total available roles](https://insights.stackoverflow.com/survey/2020#developer-roles).
 I'm just saying that perhaps the hype is a lot bigger than the demand.

 ## Python is big

-All arguments on what people are doing with Python aside, it's certainly popular even by Google Trends standards.
+All arguments on what people are doing with Python aside, it's certainly popular even by Google Trends standards - even when you *aren't* searching for it.
 That's a measurement that is quite hard to deny.
 So if you are looking to do Python with Visual Studio Code, here is a list of resources that I hope you find helpful...

 * [Python Coding Pack](https://code.visualstudio.com/learntocode?WT.mc_id=devcloud-17278-buhollan) - A complete install of VS Code that also installs Python, the Python extension and configures your enviornment.
 Recommended for folks who just want to get up and running with a single install.